 - Until the 19th century, fishing, farming and burning seaweed for kelp ash were the island's main economic activities.
 Port Tobermory was established in 1788 by the British Fisheries Society.
 It was built as planned settlement supporting the local fishing industry.

 Ferry links to Mull Island from mainland Scotland include Oban to Craignure (45 min travel), Kilchoan to Tobermory (35 min travel) and Lochaline to Fishnish (15 minutes).
 Advance bookings are not required for Kilchoan or Fishnish ferries as access to both ferry terminals is through single-track roads.

 Isle of Mull cruise terminal

-Fionnphort (on the southwestern coast) is the island's principal port and its second largest settlement.
+Craignure is the island's principal port and second largest settlement - after Fionnphort (on the southwestern coast).
 Smaller ships may stop at Fionnphort (on the eastern coast), Craignure (east coast) or Duart Castle (east coast, north of Gorten).

 Isle of Mull tours, shore excursions, hotels